 "It is only a coincidence that he has not had the personal success to match his hard work in Europe.
 Things have changed at Juve.
 He is scoring regularly and is giving a great amount to the Turin outfit.
 I am ready to bet that he will break his duck in the game against Copenhagen on Wednesday night.
 Tevez is certainly not a 30-goal-a-season player, but his play, his physicality, the pressure he creates and his selflessness all elevate him beyond other strikers.
 He is having a vintage season so far.

-The immediate problem is that Juventus has been severely lacking in the Champions League this term.
-With no victories to the club's name after four matches in Group B, Juve remains in a good position to qualify for the last 16 more by luck than judgment.
+The immediate problem is that Juventus have been severely lacking in the Champions League this term.
+With no victories to their name after four matches in Group B, they remain in a good position to qualify for the last 16 more by luck than judgment.

 But while Fabio Quagliarella and Fernando Llorente have netted twice each during the group stage despite otherwise indifferent starts, Tevez’s European record reflects his general form in front of goal for the last four-and-a-half years.
 The Argentine has netted seven goals at a rate of one every 147 minutes in Serie A, but just cannot get going in the Champions League.

-For, while Juve has depth in its strike force in terms of numbers, the club does not have a second player with Tevez’s attitude, work rate and ability just off the front man.
+For, while Juve have depth in their strikeforce in terms of numbers, they do not have a second player with Tevez’s attitude, workrate and ability just off the front man.
 Sebastian Giovinco, Mirko Vucinic and Quagliarella are all considered alternatives up front, but only in the spot occupied by Llorente and not that of Tevez.
-The favored forward line is very much ‘Tevez plus one’ and so it should be, based on what has been seen from the former Corinthians man on the pitch this term.
+The favoured forward line is very much ‘Tevez plus one’ and so it should be, based on what has been seen from the ex-Corinthians man on the pitch this term.

 However, the goalless streak can only go on for so long.
 For both Tevez’s and Juventus’ sakes, the sooner he is back scoring in Europe, the better.Follow Kris Voakes on